Monday, June 25, 2012

 I SOLD my first painting to her in 1959.
 I was 7 years old and she was my 2nd grade teacher.
 I attended Kaweah School, which sat alongside a ditch lined with Eucalyptus trees, and included 3 classrooms and a tool shed converted into a cafeteria.
 It was here that I fell in love with blue-bellied lizards, snakes and birds with broken wings; the smell of new books; and finger-paints and scissors.

-I PAINTED a stuffed donkey one day, which was deemed good enough to enter into the county fair.
+I PAINTED a stuffed donkey one day, which she deemed good enough to enter into the county fair.
 When told I was too young to enter, Mrs. Chappell was furious, and bought it from me.

 I IGNORED most of the lessons Mrs. Chappell tried to teach me in those days, but praise sticks like bubble gum, and, 50 years later, I am still grateful.